PASTAplus/PEP/peps/pep-9.md

 **Figure 3:** Authorization service ACR registry table schema.

 The ACR Registry will store ACRs for all applications in the EDI ecosystem.
 We will use a structure with *collections*, *resources*, and *permissions*.
 A collection contains zero to many resources, and a resource contains zero to many permissions.
 Each permission provides *read*, *write* or *chanagePermission* privileges to the principal associated with the ACR.
 The principal references either a user profile or a group.
-(A user profile can be a regular user or a system level user, such as the "public" user; both regular users and system users will have a unique PASTA-ID.)
+(A user profile can be a regular user or a system level user, such as the "public" user; both regular users and system users will have a unique EDI-ID.)

 #### Collection